jurraca/jackal/README.md

 end

 # In config.exs
-config :anubis_plug, :policies, {MyApp.CustomPolicies, :my_policies}
+config :jackal, :policies, {MyApp.CustomPolicies, :my_policies}
 ```

 ## How It Works

-1. **Request Analysis**: When a request comes in, AnubisPlug checks if the client has a valid authentication token
+1. **Request Analysis**: When a request comes in, Jackal checks if the client has a valid authentication token
 2. **Policy Matching**: If no valid token exists, it analyzes the User-Agent against configured policies
 3. **Action Execution**:
    - **Good bots** (search engines): Allowed through immediately